 If you stay on the main trail long enough, it will loop you around all the way back to Cedar Lake in Golden.

-The trailhead is located just 10 minutes south of Golden in Nicholson, and it will bring you to some gorgeous mountain views while still offering a nice, gradual walk.
+The trailhead is located just 10 minutes south of Golden in Nicholson.
+It will bring you to some gorgeous mountain views while still offering a nice, gradual walk.

 There are many more fabulous trails to check out around the area – Wolverine Pass, Iceline Trail, Mount Hunter, among others.

-While these are our 5 favourite hikes near to Golden, you can also check out our recommendations for:
+While these are our 5 favourite hikes near to Golden, you can also check out some other recommendations.

 Now go live an adventure!